Modos-Labs/Glider/README.md

 The one on the left is the Gallery 3 used on eReaders, and the one on the right (brighter and more saturated one) is the Gallery Palette used on ESLs.
 Though to be honest I hacked the right one a bit to display 512 colors opposed to the stock 7 colors.
 If Gallery 3 had the same image quality as previous ACeP/ Gallery screens, it would make sense to trade in response time for better image quality.
 But it doesn't.

 So is the ACeP dead?
-Yes and no. Yes in the sense that we are less likely to see any new ACeP products in the future, and we are also unlikely to see any Spectra 6-based eReader products.
+Yes and no. ~~Yes in the sense that we are less likely to see any new ACeP products in the future~~, and we are also unlikely to see any Spectra 6-based eReader products.
 No in the sense that ACeP is superseded by Spectra 6, so the technology lives on.
 Just like how the Pearl replaced the Vizplex, and the Carta replaced the Pearl.
 Now we have Carta so we don't look back to the older generation of screens.
 Also, in another sense, there are likely at least thousands of ACeP screens already manufactured but haven't been made into consumer devices.
 We will probably see these screens in the not-too-distant future!

+UPDATE: As pointed out in a [reddit post by Disastrous_Analyst_1](https://www.reddit.com/r/eink/comments/1d2j4mv/gallery_3_part_ii/), Eink in their [2023 Annual Report](https://www.eink.com/upload/2024_05_27/47_20240527170208rfrozhGN77.pdf) said that "In 2024, we will provide an upgraded version of the 8-inch advanced color ePaper (Gallery™ 3), aiming to deliver optimized performance and enhanced visual experience for customers. (在 2024 年，我們將進一步提供進階版 8 吋先進彩色電子紙（Gallery ™ 3），期待能提
+供更優化的性能及更好的視覺體驗給客戶)" in V. Operational Highlights, 5.1 Business Activities, 5.1.2 Industrial Overview, 3.
+Product Developmenet Trends, A. eReader.
+This means we might be able to see more Gallery 3 (or similar technology) based eReaders in the years to come.

 ### Dithering